 However, I have been urged to prepare a more general summary of sources that I have found most useful.
-This is going to be arcane, but maybe it will be helpful.
-Keep in mind that websites are constantly changing.
-Paths I used just 9 months ago have changed, and what I write today is likely to change going forward.
+This is going to be pedantic and dull, but for those who are trying to find sources for publicly available environmental information, maybe it will be helpful.
+This page is an update to one first wrote this in 2013.
+Keep in mind that websites are constantly changing, and what I write today is likely to change going forward.

 For research purposes, I want data that can be downloaded and imported into a spreadsheet program for massaging (I use Excel).
 There is a lot of data on the web that is intended for viewing, not downloading.
 The material below leads to data that can be downloaded, even if you have to work with it before you can get it into Excel.